Academic Quiz Team

 The purpose of the organization HUmanity is to be advocates and activists in bringing about social change regarding issues directly affecting the marginalized of the world and surrounding community.
 The organization will accomplish this goal through practical education of the student body and surrounding community as well as creative implementation of ideas, which will lead to change regarding peace and social justice.
 Members affirm that humanity's standard of living can be bettered by grassroots activism implemented through peaceful, Christ-like action to bring about positive change in the global community.
 The organization holds no affiliations to any political party or political ideology.
 The organization HUmanity bases its actions on the guidance given in Micah 6:8 that all mankind must live lives of mercy, justice, and humble acknowledgment of God.
 Contact Dr. Kathy Dillion, Dr. Amy Qualls, or Dr. Terry Smith.

-The International Development Society
+The International Business Society

 The International Student Society